ooni/spec/backends/bk-005-ooni-run-v2.md

 2. if everything is okay, returns `200` to the client (see below).

+A client should also include the following headers to allow the server to properly generate dynamic target lists:

+* `X-OONI-ProbeCc`: Two letter, uppercase country code (eg. IT)
+* `X-OONI-ProbeAsn`: ASN, two uppercase letters followed by number (eg. AS1234)
+* `X-OONI-Platform`: platform name (eg. android)
+* `X-OONI-SoftwareName`: software_name (eg. ooniprobe-android)
+* `X-OONI-SoftwareVersion`: software_version (eg. 3.14.0)
+* `X-OONI-NetworkType`: flag used to indicate the network type where the measurement is run: 0 unknown, 1 for wifi, 2 mobile
+* `X-OONI-Charging`: 1 yes, 0 no. Set only for devices with batteries.
+* `X-OONI-RunType`: 1 timed, 0 manual
+* `X-OONI-WebsiteCategoryCodes`: comma separated list of category codes that user has chosen to test (eg. NEWS,HUMR)

 ### Response body

 In case of success (i.e. `200` response), the OONI Run Service MUST return the